-- (1) The constitutive equation Ohm's law can be used with the extended definition of current that includes the displacement current.
-In that case there is continuity of generalized current, but there is NOT continuity of particle current at all times.
+- (1) The constitutive equation of Ohm's law can be used with the extended definition of current that includes the displacement current.
+In this case, there is continuity of generalized current, but there is NOT continuity of particle current at all times.
 The transient accumulation of particle current provides the charge that changes the potential. - (2) Alternatively, the circuit model of the resistor in Fig.2 can be changed to have an explicit capacitor in parallel with it.
-In that case, the charge accumulates on the capacitor, and the resistor itself can have continuity of flux of particles at all times and follow Ohm's law using the current/flux of particles (and not the displacement current).
+In this case, the charge accumulates on the capacitor, and the resistor itself can have continuity of flux of particles at all times and follow Ohm's law using the current/flux of particles (and not the displacement current).
 The charge accumulating on the capacitor creates and changes the electric field.

 Maxwell himself repeatedly used capacitors in this spirit to understand the role and significance of displacement current.
-Sections 102, 125, 199, and Chapters 8, are some examples, in Ref.
+Sections 102, 125, 199 and Chapter 8 are some examples in Ref.
 [134].
-We (following the insight and advice of Wolfgang Nonner) have used capacitors as a low resolution, consistent way to connect permanent charges (specifically, ionized side chains in a channel protein away from the pore) and electrical potential in the pore of a channel protein, e.g., the potassium channel [135].
+We (following the insight and advice of Wolfgang Nonner) have used capacitors as a low resolution, consistent way to connect permanent charges (specifically, ionized side chains in a channel protein away from the pore) and electrical potentials in the pore of a channel protein, e.g. the potassium channel [135].

 Current flow in wires can also be strange.
-The current carriers in a wire are delocalized electrons in the simple case of a single solid conductor of metal, and follow the simplest constitutive law of all at long(ish) times, say times longer than 10-5 sec.
-But most of the electronics in our digital technology operate at times much shorter than that.
+The current carriers in a wire are delocalized electrons in the simple case of a single solid conductor of metal, and follow the simplest constitutive law of all over long(ish) time-scales, say times longer than 10^{-5} sec.
+Nevertheless, most of the electronics in our digital technology operate over time-scales much shorter than that.

-We confront the importance of the time variable.
-The physical nature of current flow depends on time scales, even in wires [14, 16].
-The range of time scales in our technology is enormous, from more than one second to less than 10^{-9} sec.
-At the shorter times (< 10-4 s) the wires that must be used are often twisted pairs [136], each made itself of many very fine wires.
+Now we confront the importance of the time variable.
+The physical nature of current flow depends on time-scales, even in wires [14, 16].
+The range of timescales in our technology is enormous, from more than one second to less than 10-9 sec.
+Over shorter timescales (< 10^{-4} s) the wires that must be used are often twisted pairs [136], each made itself of many very fine wires.
 Without twisting, these pairs of wires do not allow successful connections to the internet because rapidly changing signals are not carried reliably by single wires [137].
-At those short times, currents flow outside wires, guided by the conductor, to be sure, but outside the conductor nonetheless [16, 137].
-The twisting of wires is a necessity if they are to carry signals robustly and reliably so we can use them in our video devices and smartphones, even in old fashioned hard wired telephones [136] that only need to amplify audio signals heard by adult humans (< 10,000 Hz).
+Over those short time-scales, currents flow outside wires, guided by the conductor, to be sure, but outside the conductor nonetheless [16, 137].
+The twisting of wires is a necessity if they are to carry signals robustly and reliably so we can use them in our video devices and smartphones, even in old-fashioned hard-wired telephones [136] that only need to amplify audio signals heard by adult humans (< 10,000 Hz).

-Physical nature of current depends on time scale.
-The physical nature of current in almost any system depends on the time scale, and differs at different times as much as it differs in different devices.
+The physical nature of current depends on time-scale.
+The physical nature of current in almost any system depends on the time-scale, and differs at different times as much as it differs in different devices.
 Constitutive equations depend on time.
-Different devices have different constitutive equations with different time dependence.
+Different devices have different constitutive equations with different time dependences.
 Again, current is an abstraction, a different abstraction at different times in one device, as well as different in different devices.